sash11/Gigabyte-Z590i-Vision-D-10900K/README.md

 | OS Disk | 512GB Samsung 850 Pro SATA |
 | macOS | Big Sur 11.3.1/OpenCore 0.6.9

+## Installation issue
+I could not install macOS on this board the normal way.
+I was getting a boot loop after the second reboot during the install process.
+What I finally did was to install the macOS on an external USB SSD enclosure on anther hackintosh.
+After OS was fully installed, I popped the SSD into my new system and was able to boot successfully.

 ## BIOS
 - Press Del to enter the BIOS.
 Use latest available bios for this board which F5d as of this writing.
 - Enable XMP Profile1.